dmitrythaler/project0/README.md

 ~ yarn p0:dev
 ```

-Then open http://localhost:3000 in your browser and login with credentials stored in `dal/tools/init.root.user.ts`.
+Then open http://localhost:3000 in your browser and login with credentials stored in `dal/models/player/user-dal.ts`.

+## Tests

+* node native for unit tests;
+* [testcontainers](https://testcontainers.com/) for the integral ones

-## Dev-ops infrastructure
+## Deployment infrastructure

-The `tools/` folder  \
 TBD